BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <h5> Assignment group Buttons</h5>
 <p>
-The four "Assignment" buttons (Marker, Track, Chan Strip, and Function) represent four more layers of the functionality described above, meaning the sequencer actually handles five "4-page books" of sequences instead of only the one "default book". (so 80 total "32-step sequences" are accessible counting all the "modified" sequences) The "Assignment" button Precedence cascade follows the order: Marker, Track, Chan Strip, Function, and finally "all group off".
-So the "Marker book layer" is always "on duty" when the Marker LED is ON, the "default book layer" is only "on duty" when no "Assignment group" LEDs are ON, and the "Function layer" is only "on duty" when no other "Assignment group" LEDs are ON.
+The four "Assignment" buttons (MARKER, TRACK, CHAN-STRIP, and FUNCTION) represent four more layers of the functionality described above, meaning the sequencer actually handles five "4-page books" of sequences instead of only the one "default book". (so 100 total "32-step sequence variations" are accessible counting all the "modified" sequences.
+Each sequence can play a default set of Note values and four modified sets of Note values, or 5 variations of Note values per sequence times 4 sequence pages times 5 sequence books equals 100 variations)
+The "Assignment" button Precedence cascade follows the order: Marker, Track, Chan Strip, Function, and finally "all group off".
+So the "Marker book layer" is always "on duty" when the MARKER LED is ON, the "default book layer" is only "on duty" when no "Assignment group" LEDs are ON, and the "Function book layer" is only "on duty" when no other
+"Assignment group" LEDs are ON.
 </p>
 <h5>Links</h5>